garykac/woven/docs/spell-list.md

 Category: Move Tendril, Attack Tendril

-Move a TENDRIL you control 3 spaces, removing all other TENDRILs from its starting location and all locations it moves into.
+When cast: Move one of your TENDRILs 3 spaces, removing all other TENDRILs from its starting location and all locations it moves into this turn.
+Consume that TENDRIL.

-Consume the TENDRIL you moved for this spell.

 ### Fire Arrow
 ```